OliverClements/esxi-elcapitan-isoscript/README.md

 Download script
 run `$ sudo ./make-esxi-elcap.sh`

-Run the script anywhere and watch/wait/make a cup of tea (it takes about 10 minutes) – eventually an iso will appear on your desktop, ready for an ESXi datastore.
+Run the script anywhere and watch/wait/make a cup of tea (it takes about 10 minutes) – eventually an iso will appear on your desktop

+Copy `ElCapitan.iso` to your ESXi datastore.

 Make sure you've got at least 20gb free on your system drive.